isaacnmm/pestpolicy-hugo2XX/content/posts/best-shoes-for-waitressing/index.md

 ###  [1.
 Skechers for Work Women's Soft Stride](https://www.amazon.com/dp/B0026O24CK/?tag=p-policy-20)

 My final recommendation is the Skechers for Work Women's Soft Stride that are rugged work shoes that have leather upper that is OSHA approved, particularly for their rubber outsoles.
 It has PU comfort insoles that you can remove and add better orthotics.
-Luckily, the [shoe](https://pestpolicy.com/best-cushioned-running-shoes-for-bad-knees/) is also great for commuting, and thus you can wear it after Work.
+Luckily, the [shoe](https://pestpolicy.com/best-cushioned-running-shoes-for-bad-knees/)is also great for commuting, and thus you can wear it after Work.

 Skechers for Work Women's shoe promotes comfort and better performance, making you feel secure and comfortable.